Premises Liability Attorneys

 2. Landlord Negligence

-The City of Chicago’s Residential Landlord and Tenant Ordinance (RLTO) established the rights and obligations of landlords and tenants in the rental of Chicago apartments.
-Under the RLTO, landlords are expected to comply with certain requirements and maintain their premises to keep tenants safe.
-When a landlord fails to do so, tenants have several options, including an “injunctive relief,” which allows tenants to be compensated for any damages they have suffered.
+Landlords are expected to comply with certain requirements and maintain their premises to keep tenants safe.
+When a landlord or property management company fails to do so, tenants have several options, including an “injunctive relief” in certain jurisdictions, which grants tenants compensation for any damages suffered.

 3. Dram Shop